Rockwell95/MobileDevicesProject/README.md

 In order to use the application, the user musts sign-up with their own credentials and create their own username and password to have access to the application at all times.

 **Instructions**
-1. Run Application
+1. Run Application <br>
-2. Signup as a user
+2. Signup as a user <br>
-3. Login to the application
+3. Login to the application <br>
-4. Hit the blue direction button on top right corner
+4. Hit the blue direction button on top right corner <br>
-5. Enter destination and vehicle being used, then "Get Direction"
+5. Enter destination and vehicle being used, then "Get Direction" <br>
-6. View Map information
+6. View Map information <br>
-7. Select the different routes inside Spinner
+7. Select the different routes inside Spinner <br>
 8. Other functions: -open other 2 buttons for weather forecast or gas information (Webview and URL)

 **Walkthrough**: